bombichino/README-generator/Develop/README.md

 ## Usage

 |
-Nope!
-Have fun.
+nope!
 |

 ## Contributing

-Email me first before contributing.
+Please email me before contributing.

 ## Tests

 To run tests, run the following command:

 |
-npm test
+npm tests
 |

 ## Questions

 If you have any questions, please reach out directly at nick.bombicino@gmail.com